-Plexiglas scratches easily.
-Use a soft cloth and mild soap and water to clean plexiglas.
-Solvents and products containing ammonia can permanently damage plexiglas.
+Acrylic plastic glass scratches easily.
+Use a soft cloth and mild soap and water to clean acrylic glass.
+Solvents and products containing ammonia can permanently damage acrylic plastic glass.
 A coat of automotive or boat wax is beneficial to protect the surface.
-Do not use the following on plexiglas:
+Do not use the following on acrylic glass:

-Abrasive cleaners
+Abrasive cleaners Acetone Solvents Alcohol

-Acetone

-Solvents

-Alcohol

-Glass cleaners

-Cleaners containing ammonia
+Glass cleaners Cleaners containing ammonia